Psy-Fer/interARTIC/docs/installation.md

 [TOC]

 This page has the instructions to build interARTIC from the source, which is tedious.
-If your system is a common Linux distribution (including Windows Subsystem for Linux), follow steps [here](https://github.com/Psy-Fer/interARTIC#quick-start) to easily install interARTIC using pre-compiled binaries.
+If your system is a common Linux distribution (including Windows Subsystem for Linux) or even macOS, follow the steps [here](https://github.com/Psy-Fer/interARTIC#quick-start) to easily install interARTIC using pre-compiled binaries.

 ## Dependencies